How to use the Configuration Manager docs

-When using your preferred search engine to locate content for Microsoft Intune, include
+When using your preferred search engine to locate content for Configuration Manager, include

-Look for results from docs.microsoft.com.
+Look for results from docs.microsoft.com for Configuration Manager current branch.
 Results from technet.microsoft.com or msdn.microsoft.com are for older product versions.

 To further focus the search results to the current content library, include